Sunnyvista: Cover

 The front and back cover of the album feature a number of photographs of the Alexandra Road Estate in Camden, London.
 The front cover features a visual pun on the company logo used at the time by UK travel agent Thomson Holidays.

 Critical response

-The response to Sunnyvista by the critics and the public was lukewarm, and Chrysalis decided to not extend their relationship with the Thompsons.
+The response to Sunnyvista by the critics and the public was indifferent, and Chrysalis decided to not extend their relationship with the Thompsons.
 The settlement between artist and label left Thompson owning the master tapes for the two albums he had recorded for Chrysalis.
 The albums were later licensed to Joe Boyd's Hannibal label for re-issue on CD in 1991.